Irish Bars in New York

 McSorley’s Old Ale House

 Another old school Irish bar steeped in tradition is McSorley’s.
-This no frills cosy bar is over 100 years old and serves one thing; its own Ale!
+This no-frills cosy bar is over 100 years old and serves one thing; its own Ale!
 Grab a pint and stand in the sawdust to experience the roots of Irish history in New York City.

 For the sports fans

-If you are looking for a place to watch the football or rugby, you can’t really go wrong with an Irish bar!
+If you are looking for a place to watch football or rugby, you can’t really go wrong with an Irish bar!
 Here are a few places that welcome fans from all over the world to pull up a seat, order a pint and settle in for the game!

 The Grafton Public House

 This East Village local specialises in European Rugby and Football, showing every game live.
 They are even home to the Liverpool FC Supporters Club of NYC!
-The Grafton have an all day menu serving traditional pub food along with some Irish specialities like a full Irish breakfast and fish and chips.
+The Grafton have an all-day menu serving traditional pub food along with some Irish specialities like a full Irish breakfast and fish and chips.

 Fitzgerald’s Irish Pub

-In the heart of East Village is a family owned and operated local neighbourhood pub at 3rd Avenue and East 25th Street.
+In the heart of East Village is a family-owned and operated local neighbourhood pub at 3rd Avenue and East 25th Street.
 Head here for a pint and a game of darts or to watch the football.
 They also have a happy hour with reduced priced drinks on weekdays between 11:00 and 19:00.
 Read more tips on watching sports in New York.

 Live entertainment